Code-Institute-Submissions/portfolio_milestone/README.md

 ## Testing

 Throughout the process of developing this site I regularly checked my code using the W3Schools HTML and CSS validators.
+The CSS validator highlighted alot of issues and errors when the site was tested by using the URL as input.
+This is because the site is also testing the Bootstrap style sheet and it does not recognize CSS variables as valid CSS for some reason.
+If the tester copies my code from style.css and directly pastes it into the testing window my code will pass with no errors.

 For responsivness I checked a website called am I responvie.
 I also checked how the site looked on a variety of devices and browsers.
 The devices that I checked the site on were:

 1. 15 inch HP Laptop